The Book of Zombie: Plot

 The film ends in some institution where a file labelled The Utah Project containing information about mutation warfare is presented to a group of boardroom-type people, followed by a file detailing an upcoming project ominously named The Vatican Solution.
 As the file courier exits the boardroom, the camera backtracks his path to the reception of an office building, where a receptionist answers a phone call with the words, "Thank you for calling Church of Scientology.
 How may we help you?"

 Production

-The majority of the production was shot during the summer of 2007 and finished in 2009.
-The filmmakers did not single out Mormonism for any particular reason.
-The concept came from a joke during a brainstorming session, and one of the producers decided to develop it.
-Major influences include George A. Romero, Troma Entertainment, and Edgar Wright.
+The concept for The Book of Zombie originated as a joke during a brainstorming session.
+Producer Scott Kragelund developed the idea into a short script before Erik Van Sant expanded it into a feature-length screenplay.
+Van Sant and Kragelund cited George A. Romero, Troma Entertainment, and Edgar Wright's Shaun of the Dead among the film's influences.

+Van Sant said that the filmmakers did not intend the film as an attack on Mormonism, but instead used stereotypes associated with the religion as plot devices for the horror-comedy.

 Release

-The premiere of The Book of Zombie was on June 11, 2011, at Seattle's True Independent Film Festival.
+The Book of Zombie premiered at Seattle's True Independent Film Festival on June 11, 2010.
 In October 2012, it was featured in the collection of zombie shorts Ultimate Zombie Feast, which was released in the UK.